A New Coalition Advances Equitable Climate Policy

 The majority of communities facing disproportionate harm from the climate crisis are Black, Indigenous, Latinx, and Asian.
 Many of these communities have faced historic disinvestment and a lack of protection from state and federal regulatory agencies.

 Charting a path towards a clean energy economy must account for the needs of communities on the frontlines of the climate and pollution crises.
-Join the launch of the Clean Economy Coalition of Color (CECC) on May 26th to hear from environmental justice leaders and experts on equitable solutions to the climate crisis.
+Join the June convening of the Clean Economy Coalition of Color (CECC) on June 30th to hear from environmental justice leaders and experts on equitable solutions to the climate crisis.

 We hope that the mission of our coalition resonates beyond people who already engage in clean energy future work.
 Whether you’re a racial justice expert just getting familiar with climate justice or a climate change expert learning about intersectionalities, we want to hear from you.